sambanova/integrations/lm_eval_harness/README.md

 This document demonstrates how to use [LM Evaluation Harness]([https://weave-docs.wandb.ai/](https://github.com/EleutherAI/lm-evaluation-harness)) with [SambaNova](https://sambanova.ai/) as your fastest LLM provider of choice for open source models.

-`lm-eval-harness` is a unified evaluation framework developed by EleutherAI for testing generative language models on a large number of different evaluation tasks.
+`lm-evaluation-harness` is a unified evaluation framework developed by EleutherAI for testing generative language models on a large number of different evaluation tasks.

 Features: